-2. That when the listed company is controlled by another entity in the meaning of Article 42 of the Commercial Code, whether listed or not, and has, directly or through its subsidiaries, business relations with said entity or any of its subsidiaries (other than the listed company) or carries out activities related to those of any of them it should make accurate public disclosures on:

-a) The respective areas of activ ity and possil ole business r elationships between the listed company v or its subsidi aries and the parent compa any or its sub osidiaries.
+- 2. That when the listed company is controlled by another entity in the meaning of Article 42 of the Commercial Code, whether listed or not, and has, directly or through its subsidiaries, business relations with said entity or any of its subsidiaries (other than the listed company) or carries out activities related to those of any of them it should make accurate public disclosures on: - a) The respective areas of activity and possible business relationships between the listed company or its subsidiaries and the parent company or its subsidiaries. - b) The mechanisms in place to resolve any conflicts of interest that may arise.